brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 Positive disaggregation detects and recovers from this failure as follows:

  1. Spine-2 knows that its adjacency to leaf-3 is still up.
-Spine-2 concludes: "I can still reach leaf-3."

- 2. Spine-2 knows that it can reach any destination prefix that is on or behind leaf-3.
-    To be more precise, spine-2 knows that it can reach any prefix whose next-hop if leaf-3.
+ 2. Hence, spine-2 knows that it can reach any destination prefix whose next-hop is leaf-3.

  3. Spine-2 knows that the adjacency from spine-1 to leaf-3 is down.
 How does spine-2 know this?
     Because spine-2 can see the South-Node-TIE from spine-1 (it is reflected by the leaf nodes) which contains spine-1's adjacencies.

+ 4. Hence, spine-2 knows that spine-1 cannot reach any destination via next-hop leaf-3.
+    Note that spine-2 might still be able to reach that same prefix via some next-hop.
+That is not the case in the current example, but we will run into this scenario in the next example.

+ 3. Spine-2 now looks at the next-hops for each of its south-bound routes.
+    Let's say spine-2 looks at the south-bound route for prefix P with next-hops NH1, NH2, ..., NHn.
+If spine-2 knows that spine-1 does not have south-bound adjacencies with any of the leaf nodes identified
-    Spine-2 concludes that "Spine-1 cannot reach leaf-3."
+    by NH1, NH2, ...., NH3, then spine-2 concludes that spine-1 cannot reach prefix P.

- 5. Spine-2 concludes that spine-1 cannot reach any destination prefix that is on or behind leaf-3.
+    In the current example, spine-2 concludes that spine-1 cannot reach any prefix whose route has (only) leaf-3 as its next-hop.
+More concretely, spine-1 cannot reach any tunnel termination point on leaf-3 nor any single-homed server attached to leaf-3.
-    This happens to be a correct conclusion in his simple topology, but it is a bit of an oversimplification.
-We will get back to this step later on when we discuss a more complex topology in another example below.

- 6. Spine-2, being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
-I must tell them that if they have any traffic to send to leaf-3, they better not give it to spine-1, but it is okay to give it to me!"
+ 4. Spine-2 being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
+I must tell them that if they have any traffic to send to prefix P, they better not give it to spine-1, but it is okay to give it to me!"
+Spine-2 does this for every prefix P that it has discovered in step 3, i.e. for every prefix P that spine-2 can still reach but spine-1 not.

- 4. How does spine-2 warn the other nodes?
-By advertising a host-specific 2.0.0.3/32 route for leaf-3 to all leaf nodes.
+ 5. How does spine-2 warn the other nodes?
+By advertising a more specific route (more specific than the default route)

+ host-specific 2.0.0.3/32 route for
+    leaf-3 to all leaf nodes.
     This route is called a positive disaggregation route.
     It is a /32 host route, which is more specific than the /0 default route.